antriver/moodle-enrol_paypal/README.md

 # Moodle PayPal Enhanced Enrolment Plugin

-It does the same thing as the built-in PayPal enrolment method, plus these additions:
+Provides the same functionality as the built-in PayPal enrolment method, plus the ability to specify "prerequisite courses" and "conflicting courses" to allow/disallow enrolments as appropriate.

 #### Prerequisite courses